Slave labor in prisons is a fact.

-Corporations spend millions of dollars to lobby to change what constitutes the definition of a “crime.”
+Corporations spend millions of dollars in lobbying to change what constitutes a “crime.”
 Consequently, hard labor is also defined.
-Profit margins soar while those incarcerated complete jobs that otherwise should be given to the unemployed outside the walls of a prison.
+Profit margins soar while those incarcerated complete jobs that otherwise should be given to the unemployed outside prison walls.

-Profit margins soar while those incarcerated complete jobs that otherwise should be given to the unemployed outside the walls of a prison.
+Profit margins soar while those incarcerated complete jobs that otherwise should be given to the unemployed outside prison walls.

-A for-profit prison industry promotes slave labor.
-The privatisation of prisons occurring, more so.
-While many Americans and others worldwide now continually struggle to make ends meet as unemployment records continue to rise, “mass incarceration provides a gigantic windfall for one special interest group – the private prison industry – even as current incarceration levels harm the country [America] as a whole,” states the ACLU in a release on their website.
+While many worldwide continue their struggle to make ends meet as unemployment soars, “mass incarceration provides a gigantic windfall for one special interest group – the private prison industry – even as current incarceration levels harm the country [America] as a whole,” states the ACLU in a release on their website.

-Privatising crime arguably saves costs for the state government – but the danger of turning the justice system into a profitable business is obvious and helps in watering down state laws and procedure.
+Privatising crime saves costs for the state government – but the danger of turning the justice system into a profitable business helps water down state laws and procedure.

-In an ACLU report, titled Banking on Bondage, private prisons in America in 2010 alone, generated more than 3 billion USD in profits.
+In an ACLU report, titled Banking on Bondage, in 2010, American private prisons generated profits of more than 3 billion USD.